Skip to main content

 2

-Add delegation and undelegation hooks
+Add delegation and undelegation hooks in your program

 3

-Deploy your program on Solana
+Deploy your program on Solana.

-Deploy your program directly on Solana.
+Deploy your program directly on Solana using Anchor or Solana CLI.

 4